Bird call classifiers for Zürcher Oberland forests and at the Luppmen, plus quiz

 Rattle generated in vocal tract, not with the beak!

 - song.
-Automatically generated from Xeno-Canto recording.
+No details but a Xeno-Canto recording.

 whoop one note slow medium (2-4 KHz) .